-CO = carbon monoxide; $CO_2e =$ carbon dioxide equivalent; HAP = hazardous air pollutant; NOx = nitrogen oxide; PM2.5 = particulate matter smaller than 2.5 microns; PM10 = particulate matter smaller than 10 microns; SO2 = sulfur dioxide; VOC = volatile organic compound
+CO = carbon monoxide; CO_2 e = carbon dioxide equivalent; HAP = hazardous air pollutant; NO_x = nitrogen oxide; $PM{2.5}$ = particulate matter smaller than 2.5 microns; PM{10} = particulate matter smaller than 10 microns; SO_2 = sulfur dioxide; VOC = volatile organic compound

-Increases in renewable energy can result in significant reductions in fossil-fuel-type emissions.
-Once operational, Phase 2 would result in annual avoided emissions of 2,345,191 tons of $CO_2e$ , 1,255 tons of $NO_x$ , and 666 tons of $SO_2$ (COP Volume III, Appendix B; Epsilon 2022).
-Accounting for construction emissions, and assuming decommissioning emissions would be similar to the construction stage, the proposed Project would offset $CO_2e$ emissions related to its development and eventual decommissioning within the first year of operation; from that point, offsetting emissions would be otherwise generated from another source.
+Increases in renewable energy can result in significant reductions in fossil fuel-type emissions.
+Once operational, Phase 2 would result in annual avoided emissions of 2,345,191 tons of CO2e, 1,255 tons of NO_x, and 666 tons of SO2 (COP Volume III, Appendix B; Epsilon 2023).
+Accounting for construction emissions, and assuming decommissioning emissions would be similar to the construction stage, the proposed Project would offset CO2e emissions related to its development and eventual decommissioning within the first year of operation; from that point, offsetting emissions would be otherwise generated from another source.

 Similar to Phase 1, onshore decommissioning activities of Phase 2 would have substantially lower emissions than onshore construction.
 There would be minor and temporary air quality impacts from Phase 2 due to decommissioning.
-Air emission impacts from operations and decommissioning of the SCV would be similar to those impacts discussed under Phase 1.

 Climate change: Impacts on climate change from Phase 2 construction would be similar to those in Phase 1.
-Therefore, Phase 2 construction would have negligible impacts on climate change and an overall minor beneficial impact on GHG emissions and criteria pollutants compared to a similarly sized fossil-fuel power-generating station or the generation of the same amount of energy by the existing grids.
-Impacts on climate change from construction of the SCV would be similar to those in Phase 1.
+Therefore, Phase 2 construction would have negligible impacts on climate change and an overall minor beneficial impact on GHG emissions and criteria pollutants compared to a similarly sized fossil fuel power-generating station or the generation of the same amount of energy by the existing grids.